TimFelixBeyer/MIDI2ScoreTransformer/README.md

 Due to delays and difficulties merging changes with upstream versions, we currently require installing custom versions of the following packages (will be done automatically with `requirements.txt`):

-- `muster`: https://github.com/TimFelixBeyer/amtevaluation.github.io (fixes various memory leak issues of the original version)
 - `music21`: https://github.com/TimFelixBeyer/music21 (fixes tie-stripping and contains various other tweaks)
 - `score_transformer`: https://github.com/TimFelixBeyer/ScoreTransformer (for score_similarity metrics and tokenization comparisons)

+In addition, you must manually clone and install this package:
+- `muster`: https://github.com/TimFelixBeyer/amtevaluation.github.io (fixes various memory leak issues of the original version)

 ### Datasets
 Please use this version of the ASAP-Dataset as it contains some fixes.